 Oh Christmas, that wonderful time of the year.
 It is the time of bringing people together, sharing simple things with each other.
-It is the one time of the year where you meet that difficult uncle or who go to your child hood home.
+It is the one time of the year where you meet that difficult uncle or go back to your childhood home.
 Sounds familiar to you?

 It is the time for forgiveness, gift giving (and receiving) and the time to care for others.
 How many times have you heard these phrases: